nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

             - All other dependencies are managed with OCI images
             - Docker may be used instead of Podman, but has not been tested

-- We are providing the reviewers with SSH access to a server with the hardware and software set up
+- We are providing the reviewers with SSH access to a VM with the hardware and software set up
     - `ssh reviewer@[REDACTED]`
     - Password: `[REDACTED]`
-    - The home directory is `/reviewerhome` and it contains a copy of the artifact tarball
+    - The home directory is `/reviewerhome` and contains a copy of the artifact tarball
-    - **Important**: Reviewers, please coordinate with each other to share access to the server, to avoid clobbering files or consuming all resources
+    - **Important**: Reviewers, please coordinate with each other to share access to the VM, to avoid clobbering files or consuming all resources
+    - You can use the `reviewer1`, `reviewer2`, and `reviewer2` subdirectories
-    - Nobody else will be using the server
+    - Nobody else will be using the VM
-    - The server has a 12-core Intel Xeon processor @ 2.9 GHz, 94 GB of RAM,
+    - The VM has a 12-core Intel Xeon processor @ 2.9 GHz, 94 GB of RAM,
       and an NVIDIA A100 with 40 GB of VRAM

 - It is possible to run a portion of the experiments without a GPU, and to